-The mission of the Faculty of Public Health of the University of Debrecen as the centre of public health education in Hungary is to improve health of the population by developing and maintaining internationally recognized high quality training programmes, complying with the training needs of public health and health care institutions, both at the graduate and postgraduate level; pursuing excellence in research; providing consultancy as well as developing and investing in our staff.
-The

-Faculty of Public Health organizes and carries out its training activities by the professional guidelines of the Association of Schools of Public Health in the European Region.
+The mission of the Faculty of Public Health of the University of Debrecen as the center of public health education in Hungary is to improve health of the population by developing and maintaining high- and internationally recognized quality training programs, complying with the training needs of the public health and health care institutions, both at the graduate and postgraduate level; pursuing excellence in research; providing consultancy as well as developing and investing in our staff.
+The Faculty of Public Health organizes and carries out its training activities by the professional guidelines of the Association of Schools of Public Health in the European Region.